 Symptoms Of A Bad Camshaft Position Sensor

 The camshaft position sensor is located inside the distributor.
-What sucks about this setup is that the cam sensor isn't sold separately.
+What sucks about this setup is that the camshaft position sensor isn't sold separately.
 So when the cam sensor goes bad you have to replace the entire distributor assembly.

 - Trouble code P0340 No Camshaft Position Signal stored in the PCM's memory.